 Signs of Belly Button Pain Due to an Umbilical Hernia

-Belly button pain could also be a symptom of umbilical hernia.
+A pregnant woman’s belly button pain could also be a symptom of an umbilical hernia.
 This condition is caused when a part of the bowel or fatty tissue presses against some area near the belly button, resulting in a bulge or swelling near the belly button.
 However, in some rare cases, it may develop into a serious condition.

 If you notice any of these symptoms, it means that the belly button pain is due to an umbilical hernia.

-- You have an oblong or a spherical-shaped bulge near the navel.
+- You have an oblong or spherical-shaped bulge near the navel.

 - You feel pain in or around the belly button when you cough, sneeze or bend over.